zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

   should manually install them with the zipped install image.

-o Unfortunately, (at the time of Beta 2) the installer cannot detect if a previous version of Firebird Classic server are running.
+o Unfortunately, the installer cannot reliably detect if a previous version of Firebird Classic server is running.

 o There are known areas of overlap between the
   32-bit and 64-bit installs: